Here are some of our frequently asked questions that we're commonly asked before people set out on a voyage with us!

 No - space on board the boat is limited so all participants sleep in bunkrooms with up to three other people.
 You will get your own bed though!
-It's not just you though - even the skipper and 1st mate have to share a cabin between them.

 No - flights are not included in the voyage cost.
 You will need to arrange these yourself but the office can advise which routes other members of the crew have booked on to.
 We try to ensure young people meet other members of the crew at the airport so they can travel together.
 Where possible we have a member of our seas staff on our recommended flights too.
 We advise you not to book travel until your place on the voyage is confirmed.

 No you don't.
 Whilst the boat is at sea, everyone (whether they can swim or not) has to wear a lifejacket to keep them afloat if they fall in.
 We find people tend to stay on the boat though!